howisjames/howisjt-com/content/posts/travel-chicago.md

 Perhaps it is a result of lingering COVID precautions or maybe it is standard crowd control practice, but several museums and galleries are regulating entry by requiring ticket holders to schedule their time of arrival.
 Also, I found some attractions are not open every weekday.
 Not understanding these facts a month ago, I procrastinated until the day before our departure to do the detailed trip planning.
 Honestly, I thought we could be lazy and just play it by ear, but I soon realized that wouldn't work out to our satisfaction.
 I was able to use our CityPass purchase to acquire digital tickets and schedule arrival times for all four attractions which required them and kept track of this on a Google calendar ensuring nothing overlapped and there was sufficient time between attractions for dining or travel between destinations.

 This was our first visit to Chicago and we knew little about the city.
 Normally I take time to read a history or travel guide about cities I visit before the trip so I can make informed choices.
 This time I didn't have that luxury so I used Google MyMaps to create my own custom [tourist destination map](https://www.google.com/maps/d/edit?mid=1TTC_WRzIA5W9VDNP1_Wd4FxE509NO_pO&ll=41.96894894073665%2C-87.74603190000002&z=10).
 Next, I determined transportation requirements to get from one attraction to the next.
 We used public transit, Uber and walking...lots of walking.
 The best deal is to buy full day or 3-day paper transit passes from the Ventra transit kiosk at the airport.
 We didn't take the time to find the Ventra kiosk at the airport so we missed this opportunity.
-I ended up purchasing a Ventra plastic card at a Walgreens and loading it with a 1-day pass and some cash.
+I ended up purchasing a Ventra plastic card at a Walgreen's and loading it with a 1-day pass and some cash.
 Each transit trip was $2.25 per person, with transfers to 2nd or 3rd buses or trains being no additional cost for the trip.
 When I registered my [Ventra account online](https://www.ventrachicago.com/) I was given the opportunity to convert the $5 purchase price of the card to an equal value of transit credit.
 We shared the 1 card among all family members, ensuring the card was loaded with sufficient cash to cover the number of trips we'd make that day.
 There is a CTA app which would have been beneficial, but I made do with Google Transit (Google Maps) and the Ventra pass.

 ![Preliminary Itinerary](/images/travel/chicago/itinerary-preliminary-sm.jpg)